raizazaa/assignment2/README.md

 #### Create a function on views.py that can do querying into models and returns the data into a HTML.

-    Import the item from class models.
+..Import the item from class models.
 Then, create a function that take the item and some other variables as context.
 That return them along with the defined HTML file using the render function from django's module.

 #### Create a routing to map the function that you've created in views.py.

-    On **urls.py** use the function from **views.py** for routing the context to the defined HTML file.
+..On **urls.py** use the function from **views.py** for routing the context to the defined HTML file.

 #### Map the data that has been returned into HTML by using Django syntax for templates and data mapping.

-    Use the for loop to iterate all the items from the database.
+..Use the for loop to iterate all the items from the database.
 And present it via table.

 #### Deploy your assignment into Heroku so that your friends and your teaching assistants can access it via the Internet.

-    Make the application on Heroku and conect it with the repository.
+..Make the application on Heroku and conect it with the repository.
 Then make repository secret with the appropriate application name and API.
 Now it can be [accessed](https://raaassignment2.herokuapp.com/katalog/).